Johnny Kerr: Syracuse Nationals-Philadelphia 76ers (1954–1965)

 In 1954, the Syracuse Nationals selected Kerr at the sixth overall pick of the NBA draft.
 The 22-year-old played a bit role with the veteran-laden team in the early season.
 By the turn of the calendar year, he had earned enough trust from head coach Al Cervi to warrant an increased role.
 He went on to average 10.5 points and 6.6 rebounds per game in the regular season.

 Come playoff time, Kerr was part of the core nucleus, starting alongside Dolph Schayes, Red Rocha, Paul Seymour and George King.
 In his postseason debut, the rookie dominated with 27 points and 14 rebounds in a 110–100 victory over the Boston Celtics that set the tone in the Eastern Division finals.
 The Nationals went on to beat the Celtics in four games, with Kerr averaging 16.5 points and 9.8 rebounds per game.
 The Nationals then beat the Fort Wayne Pistons in seven games in the NBA Finals to capture their first and only NBA championship in Syracuse.
 Kerr averaged 12.3 points and 11.3 rebounds per game in the finals, second only to Schayes in both categories.

-Even though future Hall of famer Schayes, who was an All-Star selection 12 consecutive years with the Nationals cast a shadow over his Nationals teammates as the team's preeminent star player, Kerr was also a three-time All-Star selection (1956, 1959, 1963) who was equally adept in the high and low post.
-He was unique in his day as a big man who was a skilled ball-handler and passer.
-In addition to his workmanlike production as a rebounder, he was a skilled passer and master of the backdoor play, which he executed with guards Al Bianchi, Larry Costello and Hal Greer on a regular basis.
-Schayes, who called Kerr his best friend, said Kerr played center against Bill Russell and Wilt Chamberlain as well as anyone.
+Even though the Nationals included future Hall of famer Schayes, who was an All-Star selection for 12 consecutive years, Kerr was also a three-time All-Star selection (1956, 1959, 1963) who contributed similarly in the high and low post.
+As a big man who was a regular ball handler and passer, Kerr had a skillset which was not common amongst other big men at the time.
+In addition to his strong production as a rebounder, he was known for being a skilled passer and master of the backdoor play, which he executed with guards Al Bianchi, Larry Costello and Hal Greer.
+Schayes, who called Kerr his best friend, said the center played rival superstars Bill Russell and Wilt Chamberlain as well as anyone in the era.

-Kerr averaged double-doubles in rebounding and scoring from the 1956-57 season through the 1963-64 season.
+Kerr averaged double-doubles in scoring and rebounding from the 1956-57 through 1963-64 seasons.
 In the 1958-59 season he averaged a career-high 17.8 points per game to go along with 14 rebounds a game in one of his all-star seasons.
 In the 1961-62 season, he averaged a career high 14.7 rebounds per game and 16.8 points per game.
 The following season, the team's last year in Syracuse, he was 6th in NBA most valuable player voting, averaging 15.7 points and 13 rebounds per game.
 He was in the top-10 players in rebounding eight times and the top-five three times.
 Kerr also averaged a double-double over 76 playoff games, with 12.3 points and 10.6 rebounds per game.